TNTurnerLab/PYRUS/README.md

 "-o":

-  Allows User to Name, and Place All Chromosome Plots Outputs Into One PDF, Defualt Is Plots Each Cordinate To Its Own PDF File
+  Allows User to Name, and Place All Chromosome Plots Outputs Into One PDF, Default Is Plots Each Coordinate To Its Own PDF File

     default=NULL